meteor/galaxy-docs/content/dns.md

 ```

 To ensure your changes take effect, you can reset your computer's local DNS cache with `sudo dscacheutil -flushcache` (Mac; see [other OSes](https://www.whatsmydns.net/flush-dns.html)) after making your changes.

+<h2 id="other-issues">Other issues</h2>

+Galaxy is not a DNS record provider.
+Our support is focused on configuring your settings to work with Galaxy apps, as described in the sections above.

+If you have additional issues which reach beyond the scope of this article, you may need to contact your DNS record provider to resolve them.